Liam-Higgins2018/Group_Project/Readme.md

 ## User Guide ##

-Our App is an Endless Runner game aclled Robot Run where the user swipes the screen left or right to avoid obstacles.
+Our App is a Single User Endless Runner game aclled Robot Run where the user swipes the screen left or right to avoid obstacles.
 If the user hits four obstacles its game over!
 Please see the photos below for reference.